 John Linehan was elected to the Connecticut College Board of Trustees in 2018.

-Linehan is the chief investment officerr for the Equity and portfolio monager for the Equity Income and the U.S. Concentrated Large-Cap Equity Income Strategies and co-portfolio manager of the U.S. Large-Cap Value Strategy at T. Rowe Price.
-In addition, Linehan is a member of the firm’s U.S. Equity Steering and Equity Brokerage and Trading Control committees.
-He is a vice president of T. Rowe Price Group, Inc. and T. Rowe Price Associates, Inc.
+Linehan is the chief investment officer of Equity and portfolio manager for the Equity Income and the U.S. Select Value Equity Strategies as well as co-portfolio manager for the U.S. Large-Cap Value Strategy.
+He is a member of the firm's U.S. Equity Steering, Asset Allocation, and Global Trading Committees.
+John is a vice president of T. Rowe Price Group, Inc. and T. Rowe Price Associates, Inc.

-Linehan serves as a board member for St. Mary’s Seminary and the University and the Baltimore Equitable Society.
-Previously, he has served on the board of the Odyssey School where he was chair for five years, Friends School of Baltimore, Gilman School, Baltimore Equitable Scholarship Trust, and the South Baltimore Homeless Shelter.
+He currently serves as a board member for the Odyssey School and University and the Baltimore Equitable Society.
+Previously he has served on a number of boards including Friends School of Baltimore, Gilman School, Baltimore Equitable Scholarship Trust, the South Baltimore Homeless Shelter, and St. Mary's Seminary and University.

 Mudho, Sarah 8.11.22